Sri Krishna Arts and Science College

-Sri Krishna Arts and Science College, also known as the SKASC Coimbatore, was established by the V.L.B.
+Sri Krishna Arts and Science College, also known as the SKASC, was established by the V.L.B.
 Trust in 1997 and is an ISO certified co-educational institution.
+The college is ranked 37th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 SKASC has 24-hour internet access.
 It has science labs equipped with IBM servers.
 The campus library covers 30,000 sq. ft. with reference sections, group study cells, video conference rooms and a research scholars' room.

 SKASC provides furnished on-campus dormitories for boys and girls.

 SKASC provides a 24/7 e-Learning facility.
 This virtual classroom can be accessed by students and staff any time anywhere.